Hired armed cutter Duke of York: Career

 Steel's Navy List reported that Duke of York in 1811 was under the command of Lieutenant T. Banks in Guernsey.
-This is after she was reported returned to her owners, but another source still has her listed as under commission under Lieutenant Banks as late as 1813-14.
+This is after she was reported returned to her owners, but another source still has her listed as under commission under Lieutenant T Banks as late as 1813-14 on page 187, yet Lieutenant R Bankes appears on page 181 with HMS Forward.